mikehins/pepperidge/readme.md

 Ok Boomers !

 We worked so hard to be comfortable in our old slippers and now the kids are trying to change our old ways with their javascripting nonsense.
+Well take that punks !

 Bring back the good old stuff !

 This package helps you scaffold your application with jQuery, bootstrap and laravel blade authentification.